Dylon-Chan/group2-capstone-project/README.md

 ## Usage

-To use this workflow, we'll need to have a Snyk API token.
-One can obtain one by signing up for free at [Snyk](https://snyk.io/login).
-After obtaining your token, follow these steps:
+To use this workflow, a Snyk API token will be needed.
+A Snyk API token can be obtained by signing up for free at Snyk.
+After obtaining the token, follow these steps:

-1. Add the our Snyk API token as a GitHub secret named `SNYK_TOKEN` in your repository.
+1. The Snyk API token should be added as a GitHub secret named 'SNYK_TOKEN' in the repository.

-2. Create or update a workflow file (e.g., `.github/workflows/snyk-security-scan.yml`) in the repository with the following content:
+2. A workflow file (e.g., .`github/workflows/snyk-security-scan.yml`) should be created or updated in the repository with the following content:

 ```yaml
 name: Snyk Comprehensive Security scan